By the end of the live tweeting for the event, I had reached 400 tweets. It’s not a lot, but it’s a round number.

-I’m at Webstock, one of the hottest events of the year, that gathers big names from the Internet industry in Romania.
+I’m at Webstock, one of the year’s hottest events, gathering big names from the Internet industry in Romania.
 This is my first live blogging experience from morning to evening.

-I’ve been at the presentations since morning, but I have lost the 2 first presentations.
-You can also see the event on live streaming at Webstock
+I’ve been at the presentations since morning but lost the 2 first presentations.
+You can also see the event on live streaming at Webstock.

-Marco Kind, CMO, Vodafone demonstrated how to use social media in creating large networks, and how to promote this on TV.
+Marco Kind, CMO of Vodafone, demonstrated how to use social media to create large networks and promote this on TV.

-Raluca Kisescu, Marketing Director, Avon launched the new social network from Avon, a pilot project in Romania, that will be soon launched worldwide
+Raluca Kisescu, Marketing Director, Avon, launched the new social network from Avon, a pilot project in Romania that will be soon found worldwide.

 Radu Ionescu, Managing Partner, Kinecto talked about 7 things he learned while working with LG.
-He also presented himself, saying that there are a lot of people he didn’t know.
-This remark is an obvious proof that the Internet industry has truly developed during the last years in Romania.
+He also presented himself, saying there were many people he didn’t know.
+This remark is obvious proof that the Internet industry has genuinely developed during the last years in Romania.